danabauer/30-day-map-challenge-2024/points.md

 ### Overture places in five minutes

-1. Checkout the Overture [places guide](https://docs.overturemaps.org/guides/places/) for get an overview of the data and schema.
+1. Checkout the Overture [places guide](https://docs.overturemaps.org/guides/places/) for an overview of the data and schema.
 2. [Install and set up DuckDB](https://docs.overturemaps.org/getting-data/duckdb/).
 3. Get the [bounding box](https://boundingbox.klokantech.com/) for your area of interest.
 4. Query the Overture places theme to get just the data you want, from the cloud to your desktop in 30 seconds: